usc-psychsim/rddl2psychsim/README.md

   <u>Notes:</u>

   - the `switch` expression, as well as the `case` conditions can be any arithmetic expression, however depending on the expression type a different underlying PWL tree representation will be created.
-Namely, constant conditional values will be used to build a single PWL tree, while expressions involving variables (fluents) will be converted in (possibly nested) if statements.
+Namely, constant conditional values will be used to build a single PWL tree, while expressions involving variables (fluents) will be converted in (possibly nested) `if` statements
   - `default` branch specification is *always* required

 ## Probability distributions